-Budgeted cost: £ 35,760
+Budgeted cost: £ 52,993

 Activity Evidence that supports this approach Challenge number(s) addressed Adoption of an early intervention approach for pupils to support mental health across the school.
-EIF's report on adolescent mental health found good evidence around the approach of promotion, prevention, be- haviour to support young people's social and emotional skills and can reduce symptoms of anxiety and depression: 1, 2, 3, 4 This includes training for school staff.
-Adolescent mental health: A systematic review on the effectiveness of school- based interventions Early Intervention Foundation (eif.org.uk) Pupils made aware of Mental Health First Aiders and Mental Health Champions.
+This includes training for school staff.
+Pupils made aware of Mental Health First Aiders and Mental EIF's report on adolescent mental health found good evidence around the approach of promotion, prevention and behaviour to support young people's social and emotional skills and reduce symptoms of anxiety and depression: Adolescent mental health: A systematic review on the effectiveness of school-based interventions Early Intervention Foundation (eif.org.uk) 1, 2, 3, 4, 5 Health Champions.
 This is further supported by financing of an additional school counsellor.
-Embedding principles of good practice set out in DfE's Improving The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
-4
+Mental Health Lead Kinsuki scheme CAMHS Outreach Embedding principles of good practice set out in DfE's Working Together to Improve School Attendance.
+Effective management of the school attendance officer.
+The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
+5 Contingency fund for acute issues.
+Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+1, 2, 3, 4, 5